Genus Schwabia Jung, 1942

 Diagnosis: Shell ovoid, circular in cross-section, chitinous with small mineral particles which produce a smooth surface, aperture terminal.

-Ecology: either freshwater or alkaline forest soils (S. terricola).
+Ecology: Freshwater and alkaline forest soils (S. terricola).

 Type species: Schwabia irregularis Jung, 1942, Refs.: Bonnet and Thomas (1960), Chardez (1966).

-Remarks: Jung describes this genus and species only based on empty shells and "while no living animals were observed, it is not known whether this amoeba belongs to Lobosa or Filosa".
-Jung believes that this amoeba falls within the group of filose amoebae and is related to Pseudodifflugia.
+Remarks: Jung described this genus and species only based on empty shells and “while no living animals were observed, it is not known whether this amoeba belongs to Lobosa or Filosa”.
+Jung believed that this amoeba falls within the group of filose amoebae and is related to Pseudodifflugia.
 He mentions three diagnostic features:

 1 shell is ovoid;